Carrión (department store)

-Carrión is a chain of department stores in Central America.
+Tiendas Carrión is a chain of department stores in Central America.

-The chain is owned by Grupo Roble, itself part of Grupo Poma.
 It originated in La Ceiba, Honduras in 1970 where it opened under the name Bazar Carrión.
-It opened in Costa Rica in 2000, in Honduras in 2003, in Nicaragua in 2004, and in Guatemala in 2005.
+It opened in Costa Rica in 2000, in El Salvador in 2003, in Nicaragua in 2004, and in Guatemala in 2005.

 In 2012 the company invested US$5 million in a new store in Tegucigalpa.

 Despite closing its 6,000 m^{2} store at Multiplaza San José Costa Rica, Carrión expressed an intention at the time to expand in the country and did eventually open a new store in Alajuela in 2015.
-The company later pulled out of the Costa Rica market, and its unique location in Honduras closed in 2019.
+The company later pulled out of the Costa Rica market.

+Victoria Kjær (Miss Universe 2024) visited Tiendas Carrion's City Mall location in San Pedro Sula, Honduras.

 Key people

 The owner as of 2015 was Vicente Carrión.